 Malaysia has an expansive belt of coastline with white sands, coral reefs, crystal waters and lots of wildlife, encompassing both the peninsula and Borneo.
 There are plenty of popular public beaches to choose from, but equally there are many which are a little bit more obscure.
 Do the legwork though, and you’ll be rewarded with an experience like no other.
-Here are 15 of the best secret islands and beaches in Malaysia.
+Here are the best secret islands and beaches in Malaysia.

 A luxurious beach getaway on Tenggol Island (Terengganu)